WeiChienHsu/CS271/midterm/README.md

 ASCII 256 codes (1-byte)
 - 'A' ...
 'Z' are codes 65 - 90
 - '0' ...
 '9' are codes 48 - 57

+#### Select the correct EVEN parity 12 bit Hamming code value for the unsigned integer value 202

+0011  1000  1010

+#### 1001  0011  0111 is an ODD parity 12 bit Hamming code that contains a single-bit error.
+What is the corresponding uncorrupted Hamming code?

+1001  0010  0111

+#### 0111  0110  1011 is an EVEN parity 12 bit Hamming code that contains a single-bit error.
+What is the corresponding uncorrupted Hamming code?

+0111  0110  1111

+***

+# Week3